International-Data-Spaces-Association/idsa/how-to-build-data-spaces/3-Build-Components.md

 * [IDS Information Model](../../../../InformationModel/) is an RDFS/OWL-ontology covering the fundamental concepts of the International Data Spaces (IDS), i.e. the types of digital contents that are exchanged by participants by means of the IDS infrastructure components.
 * [IDS Messaging Services](../../../../IDS-Messaging-Services/) provides a lightweight implementation for IDS-Message-Handling.
 The IDS-Messaging-Services offer open-source functionality for sending IDS-Messages as well as interfaces for processing received IDS-Messages.
 * [IDS Testbed](../../../../IDS-testbed/) can be used for component behaviour testing and to verify interoperability testing against IDS components (Connector, DAPS, CA, Metadata Broker).
 It also functions as a preparation tool for IDS certification as well as a starting point for creation of data spaces.

+## Technology Implementation Partners
+Are you looking for external support for technology implementation process?
+IDSA works together with many different organizations who serve as technology implementation partners (TIP), that will support you as you build the necessary components to succeed with certification.
+Your TIP will help you to bring your use case from the drawing board into the real world.
+You can find more information [on IDSA Website](https://internationaldataspaces.org/adopt/implementation-partners/).